UCSD-ECEMAE-148/final-project-repository-su25-team2/README.md

 ---

 ## Team Members
-- Member 1
-- Member 2
-- Member 3
-- Member 4
+- Cecilia Lee -
+- Yusuf Maung -
+- Orlando Villagrana -
+- Dylan Williams - Computer Engineering

 ---

 ## Abstract
-Write your project abstract here.
-A concise overview of your problem, methods, and results.
+The goal of our project is to program a helper robot that is capable of following and leading a person to or from a destination depending on the situation.
+The robot should recognize a person and follow them around while reading for hand signals that correspond to different actions.

 ---